Ride Bright

 A lock to lock up your bike at the venue (there will be people there to look out for your bike, but please lock it up to be extra safe!)

-To reduce our waste, if you are able to we recommend bringing your own fork or spoon and cup for the food and hot drinks at the end (there will be single use crockery available as well)
+To reduce our waste, if you are able to we recommend bringing your own fork or spoon and cup for the food (funding dependent) and hot drinks at the end (there will be single use crockery available as well)

 Helmets are optional but we do recommend wearing one if you have one!